-Provision of services relating to sales of air tickets, hotel accommodation and other travel/ wedding related products
+(i) Provision of services relating to sales of travel/wedding related products

-Revenue from provision of services relating to sales of air tickets, hotel accommodation and other travel/wedding related products is recognised at a point in time when the booking services or tickets are delivered to and have been accepted by the customers.
+Revenue from provision of services relating to sales of travel/wedding related products is recognised at a point in time when the booking services or tickets are delivered to and have been accepted by the customers.

-For walk-in customers, a sales deposit based on certain proportion of the total product cost may be received from customers.
+For walk-in customers, a sales deposit based on certain proportion of the total product price may be received from customers.
 A full payment is required before provision of services.
 For corporate customers, invoices are usually payable upon delivery or within 30 days.